google/codeworld/web/help/GuideUnit1.md

 already knows and there are a lot of them!
 By typing the first few letters of the function you want, you can narrow down the list.
-The type signatures tell you what types of information you need to provide to apply the function, and what type you can expect to end up with.
+The type signatures tell you what types of information you need to provide to apply the function and what type you can expect to end up with.

 For practice, see if you can write code using each of the following functions.
 Start by looking up their domain and range, using Shift-Space or